Keyboard symbols

 Keyboard codes

-If we're talking about non-handy Linux device (not Android mobile), there are 3 great ways to type Unicode symbols.
-You can code any possible Unicode character with Unicode hex codes, type lots of symbols in the most easy way with Third and fourth level choosers, and easily compose useful signs with Compose key sequences.
+On non-handheld Linux (not Android mobile) there are 3 great ways to type Unicode symbols with keyboard.
+You can code all symbols with Unicode hex codes, type lots of symbols in the most easy way with Third and fourth level choosers, and easily compose useful signs with Compose key sequences.
 To find out how, read references that I made.

 Character map